rickyyR/libGDX_Ashley-Box2D_Example/README.md

 An example (mostly for myself) on how to structure a libGDX project with Ashley and Box2D.

 ### Controls:
 Hold A or D to charge the ball, release to shoot.
 R to reset position.
+Hold P to spawn balls at pointer.
+ESC to enter the menu and reset the level.

 # [Components](https://github.com/rickyyR/libGDX-Ashley-Box2D-EXAMPLE/tree/master/core/src/main/java/org/rickyyr/libgdx_ashley_box2d_example/components)
 Data bags without any logic, used by systems.